• Item: Housekeepers Cupboard

 • Free delivery to England, Wales & southern Scotland*

-The cupboard boasts a rich oxblood brown colour.
+The housekeeper’s cupboard boasts a warm rich colour having been cleaned and wax polished in our workshop.
 As it displays the original polish it has a fantastic patination; this can only be achieved through age and the years of care and cleaning it has received.

-This item is in excellent original condition.
+This is a fine quality antique Welsh George III solid oak housekeepers cupboard, suitable for use in either the kitchen or hallway, with narrow proportions, circa 1780 – 1800, in excellent condition.
 Nominal old use marks to the leading edges and frame, but nothing significant considering the age of the item.
 All doors and hinges are in good working order; they close comfortably.
-The doors retain the original hinges and steel working locks (with key).
-All doors and drawers boast the original wooden knobs, which is rare to see.
-The bracket feet and backboards are original too, along with the secrete compartment.
-The drawers run smoothly and close flush to the frame.
+The doors retain the original oak knobs and drawers feature later iron drop handles, possibly Victorian in age.
+The drawers run smoothly, close flush to the frame and retain their original linings.
+The bracket feet and backboards are also original.
+The cupboard boasts its original polish and patination and has been cleaned and wax-polished in our workshop, therefore it boasts a stunning colour and patination.
 The item is solid in joint and stands firm on the ground (it does not wobble).

 Terms & Conditions: